 Simon studied at Bangor University in 2010 and gained a Masters Degree in Teaching Mindfulness-Based Approaches with merit.
 Assessment on the masters programme is based on the Mindfulness-Based Interventions: Teaching Assessment Criteria (MBI:TAC).
-This assessment is an internationally recognised process, and assessments are made by highly experienced teachers who have themselves undergone lengthy and rigorous training in how to assess reliably.
+This assessment is an internationally recognised process, and assessments are made by highly experienced teachers who’ve undergone lengthy and rigorous training in how to assess reliably.

 More recently he undertook the Mindfulness in the Workplace programme with Oxford Mindfulness Centre.
-This course is for experienced mindfulness teachers to build the competencies required to offer mindfulness training in organisational contexts.
+This course is for experienced mindfulness teachers to build the skills required to offer in-house mindfulness training.

 “My experience as a mindfulness teacher is grounded in the integrity of 35 years experience of spinal cord injury.
 Despite this life-changing event, I see the glass as half full and firmly believe we can all see life this way, no matter what the circumstances.

-“Life doesn’t always go the way we want but we all have the choice to move forward with positive intention, whether that’s about a health issue, stress, relationships, or deciding to become an activist or not.
+“Life doesn’t always go the way we want but we all have the choice to move forward with positive intention, whether that’s about a health issue, stress, relationships, or deciding to protest or not.
 We just have to connect with our authentic self and act accordingly.

 Simon is registered with the British Association for Mindfulness-Based Approaches (BAMBA), and abides by their Good Practice Guidelines.